 Mezzanine debt is issued similarly to senior debt in that it is issued as a fixed amount that carries a fixed or floating interest rate.
 Like senior debt, it also has a set repayment period.

-However, mezzanine debt is considered “safer” than preferred or common equity in that it will be repaid before equity investors see any of their earnings.
+However, mezzanine debt is often considered “safer” than preferred or common equity in that it will be repaid before equity investors see any of their earnings.

 Preferred equity, often called “pref” for short, is in many ways similar to mezzanine debt but with a few key distinctions.
 First, preferred equity is never secured by the asset.
 The second difference is that preferred equity is usually structured as an equity investment into the entity (LLC, trust, etc.) that owns the real estate (vs. mezzanine debt which is structured as a loan to the ownership entity).